Cardiac cell mechanobiology

 Primary Contact: Vijay Rajagopal (email@example.com)

 Keywords: computational biology; heart; mechanobiology

 Domains: Convergence of engineering and IT with the life sciences

 Research Centre: Systems Biology Laboratory

 Heart disease is a leading cause of death globally.
-Heart disease kills 1 Australian every 12 minutes.
-Changes to morphology, mechanics and organisation within heart cells occur in parallel to biochemical changes during development, long-term exercise, life-style changes and disease but whether these structural and mechanical changes are minor, adaptive or pathological responses to the changing conditions is still largely unknown.
+Heart disease kills one Australian every 12 minutes.
+Changes to morphology, mechanics and organisation within heart cells occur in parallel to biochemical changes during development, long-term exercise, life-style changes and disease.
+Whether these structural and mechanical changes are minor, adaptive or pathological responses to the changing conditions is still largely unknown.
 Many clinical interventions to heart disease that were initially targeted at biochemical processes alone have been proposed to be effective because of the indirect structural and mechanical changes that occur with the treatment.
 What role do these changes in the cell play in our hearts?
 The aim of this project is to develop a detailed, high-resolution finite element model of a single heart cell using our novel high-resolution structural microscopy and single-cell mechanical testing data.